One of the biggest hurdles B2B companies face is sourcing quality leads, and lead funnels are the key to sustaining growth.

 To qualify a lead, first, look at how they have interacted with your content.

-Those that download something that directly relates to your business, i.e. a case study, are probably a higher quality lead than someone who reads your careers page.
+Those who download something that directly relates to your business, i.e. a case study, are probably a higher quality lead than someone who reads your careers page.

 You can also qualify leads based on their interactions with your company after they’ve given you their contact info.